MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

-# Install Windows Insider Preview builds
+# Install Windows Insider for Business Preview builds
+The Windows Insider for Business allows you to install preview enterprise client editions of the next version of Windows.
 You can install Windows 10 Insider Preview builds on individual devices, manage installation across multiple devices in an organization, or install on a virtual machine.
-To receive Windows Insider Preview builds, set the Allow Telemetry setting in Group Policy to 2 or higher.
-This setting is in <b>Computer Configuration/Administrative Templates/Windows Components/Data Collection and Preview Builds</b> - Allow Telemetry.
-In MDM, the setting is in [System/AllowTelemetry](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-system#system-allowtelemetry).
+This article describes how.

 ## Install on an individual device
 Getting set up on a single device is easy.